Why Face East for Prayer and Worship?

 There are many references in the Bible showing the importance of east.

 1. The Lord God planted a garden eastward in Eden (Gen. 2: 8) and put man there.
 This was the abode of Man before sin and here stood, the Tree of Life stood.
 The paradise in Eden is a symbol of the paradise we look forward to.
 Turning towards the East, we face the Garden of Eden, which was the paradise, from where we were thrown out for our sin, which we committed against the Lord.
 By facing towards this Paradise, we look towards our destination, to be with God in His Paradise.
 We face and pray towards this paradise to symbolize our need for repentance and to seek the Kingdom of God in all its Glory.
 We remind ourselves that we have to turn to God our Creator, regain the joyful communion and return to fellowship with our Heavenly father, which existed before Paradise was lost.
-Thus, facing East has become a symbol of man’s looking forward to paradise (which was taken away by sin) and a symbol of his looking forward to the Tree of Life.
+Thus, facing East has become a symbol of man’s looking forward to paradise (which was taken away by sin) and a symbol of his looking forward to the Tree of Life, as well as indicate a foretaste of Paradise lost.
 St. Basil the Great says, “It is according to an unwritten tradition that we turn to the East to pray.
 But little do we know that we are thus seeking the ancient homeland, the Paradise that God planted in Eden, towards the East.”

 “It is according to an unwritten tradition that we turn to the East to pray.
 But little do we know that we are thus seeking the ancient homeland, the Paradise that God planted in Eden, towards the East.”